What does it take to discover a new species? Do butterflies really drink turtle tears? And why do birds and monkeys like to chow down on clay?

 - Another early wake-up for a sunrise breakfast.

-- Transfer six hours upriver to the world-renowned Tambopata Research Center (TRC), one of the most remote ecolodges in the world.
+- Ride six hours upriver to the world-renowned Tambopata Research Center (TRC), one of the most remote eco-lodges in the world.
 As we cross the confluence with the Malinowski River, we will leave the final traces of human habitation behind.
-Within the 700,000-hectare uninhabited nucleus of the reserve, capybara, caiman, guans, macaws and other large species will become more frequent.
+Within the 700,000-hectare uninhabited nucleus of the reserve, capybara, caiman, guans, macaws, and other large species will become more frequent.
 We’ll enjoy a tasty lunch on the water and we’ll be keeping our eyes peeled for a tapir or jaguar sighting!

 - If the weather is cooperative, we’ll stop on the way at Chuncho Clay Lick, the world’s biggest, most spectacular macaw clay-lick where you can see dozens of brilliant, squawking, fantastically colored birds.
 Scientists have long debated why these birds like to chow down on clay, but research conducted here suggests that it provides a critical source of sodium, which is otherwise lacking from their diets.

 - After a briefing from the lodge manager at TRC, we’ll check in to our rooms.